 The Basics of Qualification: Who’s Eligible?

 Under the updated rules, the path to becoming a lab director depends on an individual’s education and professional background.
-Here’s a snapshot of what’s changing:
+Here’s a snapshot of what’s changed:

 - Doctoral Degrees (PhD/DCLS): If they’ve earned a doctoral degree in fields like chemistry, biology, clinical laboratory science, medical laboratory science (MLS), or medical technology (MT), the individual qualifies as long as they meet the following criteria: